Immigration white paper webinar with the Home Office

 A. For employers to maintain their statutory excuse, employers need to ensure that candidates have a legal basis to work, which is currently provided by an e-Visa RTW check.
 The Home Office is aware that some information previously viewable on a Biometric Residence Permit (BRP) is no longer viewable on an e-Visa, such as visa type.
 Employers require the full visa type, start date and end date for employment records in terms of what options are available to that individual following the expiry of that visa as well as workforce planning and management.

-In a previous webinar, the Home Office offered to engage with employers and their representative bodies, to evaluate safeguards and ensure the right to work scheme remains in step with broader pre-employment checking responsibilities and processes.
+The Home Office is currently considering how best to meet employer needs using either our online right to work checking service or the new sponsorship system.
+The Home Office will also continue to engage with employers and their representative bodies to evaluate safeguards and ensure the right to work scheme remains in step with broader pre-employment checking responsibilities and processes.

 Where necessary, employers are able to seek additional information or supporting documentation from sponsored workers to comply with their sponsorship requirements.